Learning to Discover Iterative Spectral Algorithms: Introduction

 In this paper, we propose \framework, a neural network framework for discovering a broad class of iterative spectral methods for NLA and numerical optimization.
 Our models learn mappings from spectral probes---e.g., a small set of coarse eigenvalue approximations with associated residual norms---to iteration coefficients that define an operator polynomial (or, more generally, an operator function) tailored to a downstream task.
 At inference time, given a new operator, we (i) extract a probe using a short warm-start eigensolver run, (ii) feed this probe to the trained model to predict iteration coefficients, and (iii) execute the resulting iterative process.
 This ML workflow mirrors standard NLA practice, where inexpensive spectral information enables methods to adaptively exploit and shape the operator’s spectrum.

-Our algorithm discovery approach is fully self-supervised: we train end-to-end by minimizing task-specific objectives derived from standard NLA criteria, using only downstream performance as supervision.
+Our algorithm discovery approach is fully self-supervised: we train end-to-end by minimizing NLA task-specific objectives, using only task performance as supervision.
 As a result, the learned methods are optimized to outperform fixed baselines through task feedback, rather than by imitating existing algorithms.
-Our design offers three advantages: (i) a unified parameterization spanning a broad class of iterative spectral algorithms, enabling discovery across multiple NLA tasks; (ii) training on small synthetic spectral instances with transfer to large-scale operators, producing a compact and deployable learning engine; and (iii) reliance only on coarse spectral information at inference time, improving applicability when spectral access is limited or computational budgets are tight.
+Our design offers three advantages: (i) a unified parameterization spanning classical iterative spectral algorithmic structures, enabling discovery across multiple NLA tasks; (ii) training on small synthetic spectral instances with transfer to large-scale operators, producing a compact and deployable learning engine; and (iii) reliance only on coarse spectral information at inference time, improving applicability when spectral access is limited or computational budgets are tight.

-Moreover, we observe clear connections between the discovered algorithms and classical polynomial approximation theory.
-For instance, the learned polynomials, optimized for a task-defined objective based on downstream performance, often exhibit near-minimax, equiripple behavior reminiscent of Chebyshev polynomials.
-This is consistent with the classical optimality of Chebyshev constructions for minimax approximation of analytic functions on an interval.
+Moreover, we observe clear connections between the discovered algorithms and classical polynomial approximation theory for matrix functions.
+For instance, some learned polynomials exhibit near-minimax, equiripple behavior, consistent with the Chebyshev equioscillation theorem for minimax approximation.
+At the same time, our approach is not limited to approximating a prescribed function: it can optimize task-level objectives, such as residual decay or conditioning of a preconditioned operator and the preconditioner.
+This flexibility can be beneficial for more complex NLA tasks.

-We apply \framework to discovering matrix-free iterative algorithms\footnote{Using an operator only through its action on vectors (matvecs).} for several tasks: solving linear systems; computing eigenvalues; and approximating matrix-function actions.
-Across a suite of real-world sparse matrices, the learned methods significantly improve accuracy and/or reduce iteration counts, in some cases by orders of magnitude relative to basic baselines.
+We apply \framework to discovering matrix-free iterative algorithms\footnote{Using an operator only through its action on vectors (matvecs).} for several tasks on positive-definite matrices: solving linear systems; computing eigenvalues; and approximating matrix-function actions.
+Across a suite of real-world sparse matrices, the learned methods significantly improve accuracy and/or reduce iteration counts, in some cases by orders of magnitude relative to basic baseline algorithms that do not exploit spectral information.
 We summarize our main contributions as follows: